 ICT is an increasingly essential resource to support learning and teaching, as well as playing an important role in the everyday lives of children, young people and adults.
 We recognise that all schools need to build on the use of these technologies in order to arm young people with the appropriate skills to access life-long learning and employment.

-Information and Communications Technology now covers a wide range of resources including web-based and mobile learning.
-It is also important to recognise the constant and fast paced evolution of ICT within our society as a whole.
+ICT now covers a wide range of resources, including web-based and mobile learning.
+It is also important to recognise the constant and fast-paced evolution of ICT within our society as a whole.
 The internet technologies children and young people are using include:

 - Learning Platforms and Virtual Learning Environments

 - Mobile/Smartphones/Smart Watches and tablets with text, video, and/ or web functionality

 - Other mobile devices and games consoles with web functionality